EGA-archive/LocalEGA/docs/connection.rst

-The RabbitMQ message brokers of each LocalEGA are the **only** components with the necessary credentials to connect to Central EGA.
-The other LocalEGA components can not.
+The RabbitMQ message brokers of each LocalEGA are the **only** components with the necessary credentials to connect to Central EGA, the other LocalEGA components are not.

 We call ``CegaMQ`` and ``LegaMQ``, the RabbitMQ message brokers of, respectively, Central EGA and Local EGA.